 For transfer students, Southwestern College will recognize hours taken in other accredited graduate programs if the grade point average of those total hours is 3.0 or higher.
 A maximum of six semester hours (with grades of A or B) may be applied to the Southwestern degree.

-Prospective degree-seeking students are invited to discuss their specific goals and interests with the director of master of education program before applying for admission.
+Prospective degree-seeking students are invited to discuss their specific goals and interests with the director of graduate studies before applying for admission.
 Formal application is made through the: